sitypop/chitter-challenge/README.md

 $ rackup
 ```

 Visit `localhost:9292` in your browser to use the app.
 You should see the index page.

-To post a peep, please sign up:

-You should then be able to create a peep:
+Sign up and get peeping!

 Testing